Richmond Hockey Club: 21st century

 Subsequently, the club bid farewell to its home of 127 years, relocating in 2001 to the Quintin Hogg Memorial Ground in Chiswick.
 A junior section was established in 2003, and is now one of the largest in the country with numerous teams.

-The combined forces of Hounslow and Richmond clubs, known as Richmond Hockey Club, returned to the National League in 2012, underlining the enduring legacy and evolution of this venerable institution.
+The combined Hounslow and Richmond clubs, now operating as Richmond Hockey Club, returned to the National League in 2012, marking a notable point in the club’s ongoing development.

 In 2023, Richmond achieved promotion from the East Conference to Division One South, part of England Hockey's second tier.
 The year 2024 will mark the club's 150th anniversary, meaning it is one of the two oldest clubs in history, along with Surbiton Hockey Club.

 In July 2024 the club updated its logo.
 On 6 September 2024 the club hosted its 150th Anniversary Ball at The Allianz Stadium, Twickenham, with 250 guests attending.

-Currently, the team fields seven men and five women's teams in senior competitions:
+Currently, the team fields eight men and five women's teams in senior competitions: